wjh18/pyspeedinsights/README.md

 This package uses the `keyring` Python library to store API keys securely on your system's default keystore (e.g. MacOS Keychain for MacOS users).

 This dependency is installed automatically when you `pip install pyspeedinsights`.
-If for some reason you don't have this installed, run `pip install keyring` before running any `keyring` operations.
+If not, run `pip install keyring` before running any `keyring` operations.

 Please see the [`keyring` documentation](https://github.com/jaraco/keyring#command-line-utility) for help with the following commands.